amadeus4dev/developer-guides/docs/resources/flights.md

 ```
 What we want to do at this point, is to find the cheapest dates for all these destinations.

-We can do this by calling the `Flight Cheapest Date` API which finds the cheapest dates to travel from one city to another.
+We can do this by calling the [Flight Cheapest Date Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-cheapest-date-search) which finds the cheapest dates to travel from one city to another.
 Let's see, for example, the cheapest dates to fly to Barcelona in November 2021.

 `GET https://test.api.amadeus.com/v1/shopping/flight-dates?origin=MAD&destination=BCN&departureDate=2021-05-01,2021-05-30`